Hot winds from Pak, absence of weather system that brings rains behind high temp in Himalayan areas | Science-Environment

 Drass in Ladakh, which is one of the coldest places in the country and where the temperature drops to below minus 20 degrees Celsius, had recorded 22.6 degrees Celsius.

-Several parts of north India are witnessing heatwave to severe heatwave conditions.
+Several parts of north India are experiencing heatwave to severe heatwave conditions.

 In Himachal Pradesh, Una recorded 42.5 degrees Celsius, a departure of seven degrees Celsius from the normal, while Solan recorded 35.5 degrees Celsius, a departure of six degrees Celsius from the normal, according to an India Meteorological Department (IMD) bulletin issued on Thursday.

+Temperatures were also on the higher side in Ladakh, according to it.

 Drass recorded 22.6 degrees Celsius and Thoise in Nurba 31 degrees Celsius.
-The temperature in Stakna was 25.8 degrees Celsius, in Leh 25.7 degrees Celsius, in Kargil 28.5 degrees Celsius and at Base Camp 23.4 degrees Celsius, it said.
+The temperature in Stakna was 25.8 degrees Celsius, in Leh 25.7 degrees Celsius, in Kargil 28.5 degrees Celsius and at Base Camp 23.4 degrees Celsius, the bulletin had said.

+The Himalayas are also considered as the 'Third Pole' of the world because of its vast ice fields and fresh water reserves.

 The north Indian plains usually record heatwave to severe heatwave conditions in pre-monsoon days.
 Such conditions are also sometimes witnessed in hilly areas.